NUCS349/hw6-neural-networks/README.tex.md

-# HWN: FILL IN for EECS 349 @ NU
+# HW8: Neural Networks for EECS 349 @ NU
 **IMPORTANT: PUT YOUR NETID IN THE FILE** `netid` in the root directory of the assignment.
 This is used to put the autograder output into Canvas.
 Please don't put someone else's netid here, we will check.

 In this assignment, you will:
-- FILL IN
+- Learn about PyTorch
+- Implement two neural networks

 ## Clone this repository